vendablefall/blog.leet.cloud/_posts/2018-06-26-Vagrant-to-deploy-ruby-on-rails-pt1.md

 	touch rvm-setup.sh
 	touch project-setup.sh

- Then place our first bootstrap commands into said files, the below command will just update the repositories on the image and then install the curl tool (which will be used in the rvm-install.sh)
+We then start to place our bootstrap commands into said files, the below commands will update the repositories on the image, install the curl tool (which will be used in the rvm-install.sh), create a /projects/ directory and finally set the corect permissions on the /projects/ directory.

     echo "apt-get update" >> ./bootstrap.sh
 	echo "apt-get install -y curl" >> ./bootstrap.sh